FTC7393/evlib_book/src/state_machine_framework/Simple-State-Machine.md

 };
 ```

-Then create a [[StateMachineBuilder]], giving it the state to start with:
+Then create a [StateMachineBuilder](StateMachineBuilder.md), giving it the state to start with:
 ```java
 StateMachineBuilder b = new StateMachineBuilder(S.WAIT);
 ```